mannyb325/copilot/README.md

 1. start a new comment "create a class"
     > If the suggestions are wrong or I don't like them, just keep typing!
 1. tab (to autocomplete)
-1. on the next line type "class"
+1. on the next line type "class Point:"
 1. tab
     > GitHub Copilot draws on information from our workspace, so it is inferring what we want based on what we have already done and what it can see in other open files. in this case, file name is part of it.
 1. write a new comment "tostring method"